“Another world is not only possible, she is on her way.

 by iMOVe founder Sobaz Benjamin called The Kintsugi Monologues

-to people learn cultural production and film / television skills to be
+for people to learn cultural production and film / television skills,

-able to make a living in these industries, and to support leadership
+to be able to make a living in these industries, and to support

-skill development and systems change in these communities as well.
+leadership skill development and systems change in these communities.

 Some key points Cook looks at in her presentation is the challenge